JaroslavTulach/nb-javac/README.md

-# About nb-javac!
+# Run Latest Java Compiler on old JDKs!
 _nb-javac_ is a backport of OpenJDK "javac", i.e., the Java compiler. _nbjavac_ takes sources from the latest JDK and backports them to run on JDK8+.
-The _nb-javac_ has long been part of NetBeans, providing a highly tuned Java compiler specifically for the Java editor i.e., parsing and lexing for features such as syntax coloring, code completion.
+It allows to run the latest OpenJDK compiler on older JDKs - as old as JDK8 while being 1:1 identical with the official `javac`.
+Use `nb-javac` to execute the latest Java language compiler on old JDKs!

-# Prerequisite
+## Prerequisite
   - Git
   - Ant 1.9.9 or above
   - JDK 17 to build
   - JDK 8 to test
   - Apache Maven to publish to Maven central

-# Building nb-javac jar files
+## Building nb-javac jar files

 Detailed description of the [build process](BUILD.md) is available in a separate [development documentation](BUILD.md).
 Here are just